After new law, McConnell warns CEOs: ‘Stay out of politics’

 “Nobody really thinks this current dispute comes anywhere near the horrific racist brutality of segregation.”

 The new law shortens the time frame between primary and general elections, which also narrows the options for early voting.
+Yet the new law also expands early voting on Saturdays.

+Republicans had initially proposed to limit weekend voting, a time when many Black churches conduct “souls to the polls” efforts.
+But Republicans reversed themselves, and the measure now requires two Saturdays of early voting, in addition to options for counties to open voting on Sundays.

-To counter the popular “souls to the polls” events at Black churches on Sundays, the law now requires two Saturdays for voting.
-It makes it a misdemeanor to hand out food, drink or other benefits to voters waiting in long lines at polling stations.
+The law also makes it a misdemeanor to hand out food, drink or other benefits to voters waiting in long lines at polling stations.
+Biden criticized that move, but advocates say it is meant to discourage outside groups from influencing voters.

 McConnell more pointedly warned the big business that have been responding to public pressure on their corporate actions not to give in to the advocacy campaigns.